With a pen stroke, President Joe Biden cancels Keystone XL pipeline project | DW | 21.01.2021

 In a statement anticipating the news, TC Energy said it was "disappointed" with the decision and that construction would cease while the company considered how to proceed.

-The state of Alberta previously said it would consider selling pipe and materials from the project for scrap to recoup some of the financial losses.
-The state has invested over $1 billion of taxpayer money in the project.
+The province of Alberta has previously said it would consider selling pipe and materials from the project for scrap to recoup some of the financial losses.
+The province has invested more than $1 billion of taxpayer money in the project.

 "The question is, for the proponents of the pipeline, given the time and cost involved in litigating the issue, and in light of the need to reduce demand for oil and gas, what happens to the market over that time.
 Is the investment worth it?"